hweigel/MMM-Withings2/README.md

 Forked because self.baseApi changed from 'account.health.nokia.com' to 'account.withings.com' as advised by @fnsign

+For some reason it defaults to "lbs" regardless of the weight unit.
+So, whatever you configure, it'll keep showing "kg".

 # Module: MMM-withings
 The `MMM-withings` module is an extension for [MagicMirror](https://github.com/MichMich/MagicMirror).
 It provides a way to display data from the Withings Health API in HTML5 plots using Chart.js